 Amazon has energy efficient buildings and the company has launched an internal initiative to improve environmental and energy performance.
 Through what is known as the Kaizen program (Japanese for “change for the better”), Amazon employees work together to identify and implement environmental and energy initiatives across all parts of the company.
 Through this program, Amazon employees identify waste and design alternative solutions that are more energy efficient.

 Amazon has a number of green buildings, including those that comprise their corporate headquarters in Seattle.
 The buildings’ interior employs salvaged and locally sourced woods, as well as energy-efficient lighting.
 These buildings also have composting and recycling facilities.
 The US Green Building Council has awarded six of these buildings with LEED Gold certification for sustainable design and construction methods.
-In addition, Amazon.de’s corporate offices in Munich, Germany have been Gold-certified as environmentally friendly by the German Sustainable Building Council, based on their energy-efficient interiors and use of sustainable building materials.The greening of Amazon’s buildings also extend to many of Amazon’s fulfillment centers around the world.
+In addition, Amazon.de’s corporate offices in Munich, Germany have been Gold-certified as environmentally friendly by the German Sustainable Building Council, based on their energy-efficient interiors and use of sustainable building materials.The greening of Amazon’s buildings also extends to many of Amazon’s fulfillment centers around the world.

 In the summer of 2014, Amazon Web Services announced the Amazon Climate Research Grant Program.
 In support of the US Government’s Climate Action Plan and the White House Climate Data Initiative, AWS has committed to award a total of 50 million core hours of supercomputing using Amazon EC2 Spot Instances (with training and guidance from the AWS Scientific Computing team) to apply to research on better understanding and mitigation of climate change.